 This is an excerpt from the Liberated Stock Trader Book and Training Course

-Inverted Hammer – this hammer shows that at the end of a downward move the stock gaps significantly down there is much movement throughout the day moving back to fill the gap but the price settles lower for the day.
-This shows significant price action and that buyers are showing strong interest in the stock at these levels.
+Inverted Hammer – this Hammer shows that at the end of a downward move, the stock gaps significantly down there is much movement throughout the day moving back to fill the gap, but the price settles lower for the day.
+This shows significant price action and that buyers are showing a strong interest in the stock at these levels.

 Other Chapters of the Liberated Stock Trader Book are listed below

 This chapter sets the stage for the two key areas of stock market technical analysis and the fundamental analysis of companies including macro and micro economics

 This chapter looks at what REALLY makes the markets move, what causes boom and bust cycles and how to spot them.